joone-org/SentioNova/README.md

 ✨ **Learning to Redefine Tomorrow**

-Our SentioNova Curriculum is a free, open-source educational program designed to blend [core academics](https://github.com/joone-org/SentioNova/wiki/California-Graduation-Requirements) with [career and technical education paths](https://github.com/joone-org/SentioNova/wiki/Career-Technical-Education-(CTE)-Pathways).
-Developed with [community contributions](https://github.com/joone-org/SentioNova/wiki), our  curriculum is developed and continuously updated by a diverse, global open-source community focused on inclusivity and equity.
-Its content aligns with Career and Technical Education (CTE) Pathways and adheres to the Common Core State Standards.
+Our SentioNova Curriculum is a free, open-source solution designed to blend [core academics](https://github.com/joone-org/SentioNova/wiki/California-Graduation-Requirements) with [career and technical education paths](https://github.com/joone-org/SentioNova/wiki/Career-Technical-Education-(CTE)-Pathways).
+Developed with [community contributions](https://github.com/joone-org/SentioNova/wiki), our content is continuously updated by a global community focused on inclusivity and equity.
+Our content aligns with Career and Technical Education (CTE) Pathways and adheres to the Common Core State Standards.

 ---